 We publish comics online

-If people are feeling particularly enthusiastic then they may then scan their 24-Minute Comic and post it to Paper Jams - the home of 24-Minute Comics and other PJCC sketching craziness, or we might just post some photos to the Discord chat.
+If people are feeling particularly enthusiastic then they may then scan their 24-Minute Comic and post it to Paper Jams - the home of 24-Minute Comics and other PJCC sketching foolishness, or we might just post some photos to the Discord chat.
 We've now also put several of our 'classic' out-of-print anthologies up on Issuu to read for free.

 Getting involved is very much encouraged.
 Help out at events, in organisation or staffing stalls.
 Swap tips on art or comic-making.
 Collaborate with each other.
 Contribute to and help with anthologies.
 Bring sweets.
 Long live the PJCC!